alissa-huskey/python-class/docs/lessons/tutorial.md

 {{ left }}

-Instead we will replace the the string `"Fluffy"` with the variable `name`.
+Instead we will replace the string `"Fluffy"` with the variable `name`.

 Since the variable `name` contains the string `"Fluffy"` it will have the exact same effect.